JetBrains/teamcity-documentation/topics/build-dependencies-setup.md

 ## Introduction

 In many cases it is convenient to use the output of one build in another, as well as to run a number of builds sequentially on the same sources.
-Consider a typical example: you have a cross\-platform project that has to be tested under Windows and macOS before you get the production build.
+Consider a typical example: you have a cross-platform project that has to be tested under Windows and macOS before you get the production build.
 The best workflow for this simple case will be to:

 1. Compile your project.
 2. Run tests under Windows and macOS simultaneously on the same sources